Located in southern Poland, Krakow is one of Eastern Europe's many hidden gems. Its old…

 Interestingly the gorge is also dog friendly.

 The western entrance opens in early April, the eastern entrance in mid-May.
 Both close in early November.
 Hours are 8:30 AM – 5:30 PM in summer though it’s open till 10 PM for part of the week.
-Check the website for exact times.

 The admission charge is CHF9.00 for adults and CHF 5.00 for kids 6-16 – as of 2019.